karthigaiselvii/portfolio/README.md

 💬 Acknowledgements

 Tailwind CSS - Utility-first CSS framework

 JavaScript - Programming language for web development

+Visual Studio Code - Code editor used for development

 Feel free to further adapt this description to better suit your project's unique aspects and your personal style.